zaproxy/zaproxy-website/site/content/docs/getting-further/authentication/authentication-methods.md

 ### Form-based Authentication

+> [!WARNING]
+> This is no longer recommended as it is not effective for modern apps.

 [Form-based Authentication](/docs/desktop/ui/dialogs/session/context-auth/#form-based-authentication) handles traditional HTML FORMs with user and password fields which are submitted using a standard HTTP GET or POST.

 ### JSON-based Authentication

+> [!WARNING]
+> This is no longer recommended as it is not effective for modern apps.

-[SON-based Authentication](/docs/desktop/ui/dialogs/session/context-auth/#json-based-authentication) handles form-based authentication where the user and password fields are submitted as a JSON object using an HTTP POST.
+[JSON-based Authentication](/docs/desktop/ui/dialogs/session/context-auth/#json-based-authentication) handles form-based authentication where the user and password fields are submitted as a JSON object using an HTTP POST.

 ### Script-based Authentication

+> [!CAUTION]
+> This option gives you complete control, but it is hard to get right, and so only recommended as a last resort.

 [Script-based Authentication](/docs/desktop/ui/dialogs/session/context-auth/#script-based-authentication) allows you to use a script which will give you complete control over the authentication process.